vincejs77/userm/README.md

 # Node.js User Management System - Express, Express-Handlebars, HBS, MySQL

-This was created as part of YouTube Video.
-Links below

 ## Create .env file

 Create a .env file to store your database credentials